 The first thing to consider is how your chosen system is powered.

 - Natural gas pumps are an excellent option if you have connections for it.
-They are cheaper than electricity but take note of gas prices rising
+They are cheaper than electricity but take note of the rising gas prices.

-- Solar-powered systems have solar collector panels and a storage tank, requiring a large tank for it if there is less sunlight or you need more hot showers.
-They are expensive and take time to install, BUT there are government rebates and incentives, so you get your money’s worth
+- Solar-powered systems have solar collector panels and a storage tank, requiring a large tank if there is less sunlight or you need more hot showers.
+They are expensive and take time to install, BUT there are government rebates and incentives, so you get your money’s worth.

 2. Storage or Continuous Flow Tank?

-Should you get a system that has a tank or would only heat water as needed?
+Should you get a system that has a tank, or would you only heat water as needed?

-- Most hot water systems would use a tank, having one or two sacrificial anodes.
-This helps attract minerals and impurities which corrode the tank, with the anode corroding instead, therefore sacrificing it.
+- Most hot water systems use a tank with one or two sacrificial anodes.
+This helps attract minerals and impurities, which corrode the tank, with the anode corroding instead, therefore sacrificing it.

 - There are two types of tanks: Mild-steel tanks corrode in a few years, while stainless steel tanks, though expensive, last longer and don’t require much maintenance.

-- As for continuous flow tanks, they are also known as instantaneous, heating up as much water as required.
-It does take a few seconds for it to heat up and flow from your faucet, but it’s cheaper to run compared to storage tanks.
+- Continuous flow tanks are also known as instantaneous, heating up as much water as required.
+It takes a few seconds to heat up and flow from your faucet, but it’s cheaper to run than storage tanks.

 - What you need depends on you.
-If you’re thinking about your budget, then you may want to consider instantaneous systems to prevent higher electricity bills.
-But if you want hot water instantly, then storage tank is best.
+If you’re considering your budget, you may want to consider instantaneous systems to prevent higher electricity bills.
+But a storage tank is best if you wish to have hot water instantly.

 3. What Brand Should I Get?

-I always recommend that you get well-known brands that have positive reputations and performance.
-However, popular doesn’t always mean better, so make sure that you search for real customer testimonials to see if your branded system works well.
+I always recommend getting well-known brands with positive reputations and performance.
+However, being popular doesn’t always mean being better, so make sure that you search for real customer testimonials to see if your branded system works well.
 You can find such reviews online and ask for referrals from others.

 4. The Household Size and Your Water Usage